cmu-phil/tetrad-manual-rtd/docs/workflows/manual-exploration.md

 6. (Optional) Add a **Markov Checker** node.
 7. Run the pipeline.

-Each run produces a graph you can inspect visually.
+Each run produces a graph that you can inspect visually.

 ---

 ## Examples of Manual Exploration

-Below are common exploratory exercises that help build intuition.
+The following exercises illustrate common ways to build intuition.

 ---